Before flying, all members must go through a checkout flight in the type of aircraft they desire to fly. The checkout flight is 30 - 60 minutes long.

 Flight Instruction Flights:

-No pilot may receive or give flight instruction during any flight in Pilot Rise aircraft unless they are an approved Pilot Rise instructor.
+No pilot may receive or give flight instruction during any flight in Pilot Rise aircraft unless they are approved by Michael Forseth.

-IFR checked out pilots may fly into weather at their discretion and judgement.
+IFR checked out pilots may fly into weather at their discretion and judgment.

 Pilots may not ever fly into known icing or thunderstorms.